An Equation of State for Turbulence in the Gross-Pitaevskii model

-As was already presumed experimentally~\cite{Navon:2016,Dogra:2023}, we find that a power law $n(k)\propto k^{-\gamma_0}$ with an effective exponent $\gamma_0=3.5$ accurately captures all the relevant details, since the variation of the logarithmic correction for $\gamma(k)$ is small over the relevant momentum range (see also a discussion in ~\cite{Supplementary}).
+We systematically studied the momentum-resolved cascade exponent $\gamma(k)\equiv-\textrm{d}\ln[n(k)]/\textrm{d}\ln{[k]}$ across interaction strengths (different $\xi$) and find that $\gamma(k\xi)$ is in excellent agreement with the $4$-wave WWT prediction $3+1/(3\ln[k/\kF])$, provided that $\kF$ is replaced by $k_0 = 1.64(2)k_\xi$ (see End Matter and Fig.~\ref{figGamma}).
+In other words, the isotropic $4$-wave cascade's effective injection scale is set by the GPE scale $1/\xi$ instead of the physical injeciton scale $\kF$.
+However, as was already presumed experimentally~\cite{Navon:2016,Dogra:2023}, we find that a power law $n(k)\propto k^{-\gamma_0}$ with an effective exponent $\gamma_0=3.5$ accurately captures all the relevant details, since the variation of the logarithmic correction for $\gamma(k)$ is small over the relevant momentum range~\footnote{Note that~\cite{Zhu:2023a} speculated that the steeper effective exponent could be due to the logarithmic correction.
+However, this work assumes that there is no BEC, but the presence of the BEC is crucial for understanding the effective injection scale $k_0\propto k_\xi$, hence~\cite{Zhu:2023a} cannot make quantitative comparisons to the experiment~\cite{Navon:2016}.} (see also a discussion in ~\cite{Supplementary}).
 From now on, we fix $n(k)$ to this power law and define the amplitude of the power law $n_0\equiv N_kk^3 (k\xi)^{\gamma_0-3}$.